The Urantia Book: Nature of God

 The Father, Son, and Spirit are considered "existential" persons of Deity, those in existence from the eternal past to the eternal future.
 In addition, three persons of Deity are described who are "experiential," or incomplete and in the process of actualizing: God the Supreme; God the Ultimate; and God the Absolute.
 Of these three, God the Supreme, or "the Supreme Being," is given the most explanation, as the person of Deity evolving in time and space to unify finite reality and the infinite.
-The persons of God the Ultimate and God the Absolute are considered to be remote from the possibility of comprehension and are covered on a limited basis.
+The persons of God the Ultimate and God the Absolute are considered to be remote from the possibility of comprehension and are given significantly less explanation.

-Many types of celestial beings are enumerated in the book, and one of particular note is a joint "offspring" of the Universal Father and Eternal Son called a "Creator Son."
-A divine Creator Son is considered the highest personification of the Universal Father and Eternal Son that is possible for people to know and: "...is, to all practical intents and purposes, God."
+Many types of celestial beings are enumerated in the book; one of particular note is a joint "offspring" of the Universal Father and Eternal Son called a "Creator Son."
+A divine Creator Son is considered the highest personification of the Universal Father and Eternal Son that is possible for people to know and "is, to all practical intents and purposes, God."
 Jesus of Nazareth is identified as a Creator Son who incarnated on Earth, and the central theme of the book's section recounting his life and teachings is that the religion he preached is the highest known to the world.